leonseng/blog-hugo/content/posts/my-kubernetes-lab-as-code-iac-x-gitops.md

 I've been thinking of moving my Kubernetes lab into the cloud, but running them 24x7 the way I'm used to is a sure-fire way to exceed the allocated budget.
 With IT department clamping down on cloud resource usage, I set off to find a solution that would give a good balance between cost and convenience.

-In this post, I go through setting up an ephemeral Kubernetes cluster, complete with Kubernetes resources/applications deployed in it through [Infrastructure as Code (IaC)](#infrastructure-as-code-with-terraform) and [GitOps](#k8s-resource-management-via-argo-cd) practices.
+In this post, I go through setting up an ephemeral Kubernetes cluster, complete with Kubernetes resources/applications deployed in it using [Infrastructure as Code (IaC)](#infrastructure-as-code-using-terraform) and [GitOps](#k8s-resource-management-via-gitops-using-argo-cd) practices.
 You can follow along the post by cross referencing the code found here:

 > [https://github.com/leonseng/terraform-everything/tree/master/eks-gitops](https://github.com/leonseng/terraform-everything/tree/master/eks-gitops)

-# Infrastructure as Code with Terraform
+# Infrastructure as Code using Terraform

 Starting with the Kubernetes cluster, I went with [EKS](https://aws.amazon.com/eks/) as I am most familiar with AWS amongst the public cloud service providers.
 Using a managed Kubernetes offering makes sense for me as my current focus is on Kubernetes applications.